 The Notes are not sponsored, endorsed, sold or promoted by Nasdaq, Inc. or its affiliates (Nasdaq, Inc., with its affiliates, are referred to as the "Corporations").
 The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, the Notes.
 The Corporations make no representation or warranty, express or implied, to the owners of the Notes or any member of the public regarding the advisability of investing in securities generally or in the Notes particularly, or the ability of the NDXT to track general stock market performance.
 The Corporations' only relationship to our affiliate, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Licensee") is in the licensing of the NASDAQ®, OMX®, NASDAQ OMX®, and NDXT registered trademarks, and certain trade names of the Corporations or their licensor and the use of the NDXT which is determined, composed and calculated by Nasdaq, Inc. without regard to Licensee or the Notes.
-Nasdaq, Inc. has no obligation to take the needs of the Licensee or the owners of the NDXT.
-The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the Notes be issued or in the determination or calculation by which the Notes are to be converted into cash.
+Nasdaq, Inc. has no obligation to take the needs of the Licensee or the owners of the Notes into consideration in determining, composing or calculating the NDXT.
+The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the Notes to be issued or in the determination or calculation of the equation by which the Notes are to be converted into cash.
 The Corporations have no liability in connection with the administration, marketing or trading of the Notes.